 Below are policies and procedures related to tuition, financial aid, and student health insurance.
 To learn more about tuition and fees, please visit the Office of Student Financial Services.

 All financial obligations must be cleared prior to the completion of each academic term.
-Students who have not cleared their account by the due date will not be allowed to register for upcoming terms, receive a transcript or letter of recommendation, have academic credits certified, receive a leave of absence, receive other student services, attend class/clerkship for the current academic term, or have a degree conferred.
+Students who have not cleared their account by the due date will not be allowed to register for upcoming terms, receive an official transcript or letter of recommendation, have academic credits certified, receive a leave of absence, receive other student services, attend class/clerkship for the current academic term, or have a degree conferred.
 Late fees of $100 will be charged on balances, if deemed delinquent.
-Unpaid balances will be turned over to an outside collection agency at the end of each academic year.
+Unpaid balances will be turned over to an outside collection agency at the end of each academic year..

 Tuition Refund Policy